agenda

 Research Professor and Director, Center on Education and the Workforce, Georgetown University

 The United States’ shifting demographics present both challenges and opportunities for higher education.
-In this future-focused session, top experts from the U.S. Census Bureau and academia will explore how demographics are changing—declining birth rates, evolving racial and ethnic compositions, and shifting socioeconomic trends—as well as the critical implications of these variances.
+In this future-focused session, top experts will explore how demographics are changing—declining birth rates, evolving racial and ethnic compositions, and shifting socioeconomic trends—as well as the critical implications of these variances.
 These developments will profoundly influence the recruitment strategies, enrollment patterns, and support services that are required to help students from diverse backgrounds and age groups successfully complete their degrees.

 Mushtaq Gunja